Raymond Debbane Family Foundation

 International Relations and Policy

-• Lebanese community organizations (Drug Free Lebanon, Lebanese Center for Special Education)
+• Lebanese community organisations (Drug Free Lebanon, Lebanese Center for Special Education)

 • International development (Center for Euro-Med Development/CEMEDE)

-• Policy research organizations (Cato Institute, Mercatus Center)
+• Policy research organisations (Cato Institute, Mercatus Center)

 • Cross-cultural understanding (Kuwait-America Foundation)